If you buy products through the links on this page, we may earn a commission. Learn more.

 - Third-party tests only available by request

 If you’re a vaping beginner, it’s better to start with a disposable pen that takes care of everything for you.
-We recommend the full-spectrum CBD vape pen from California’s Farmacy Bliss, which provides 350 mg of CBD.
+We recommend the full-spectrum CBD vape pen from California’s Farmacy Bliss, which provides 500 mg of CBD and other cannabinoids.

 It has a 0.5 ml volume and is available in two terpene flavors: blueberry and cherry abacus.
 All you need to do is draw on the pen and keep it charged with a standard USB charger.

-This third-party tested vape pen costs $0.14 per mg of CBD, which is about average for disposable CBD pens.
+This third-party tested vape pen costs $0.10 per mg of cannabinoids, which is about average for disposable CBD pens.

-Farmacy Bliss uses organic American and Danish hemp to make its products.
+Farmacy Bliss uses organic American hemp to make its products.
 The company is working on having all of its products certified organic by the USDA and the U.S. Hemp Authority.

 Savage CBD Full Spectrum CBD Cartridge (Best Cartridge)